-Exception: The residual pressure of 100 psi for 2-1/2 inch hose connection and 65 psi for 1-1/2 inch hose connection is not required in buildings equipped throughout with an automatic sprinkler system in accordance with section 903.3.1.1 and where the highest floor level is not more than 150 feet above the lowest level of fire department vehicle access.
+Exception: The residual pressure of 100 psi for $2\frac{1}{2}$ inch hose connection and 65 psi for $1\frac{1}{2}$ inch hose connection is not required in buildings equipped throughout with an automatic sprinkler system in accordance with Section 903.3.1.1 and where the highest floor level is not more than 150 feet above the lowest level of fire department vehicle access.

 906.1 General.
-Portable fire extinguishers shall be provided in occupancies and locations as required by the International Fire Code, except that portable fire extinguishers shall not be required to be installed in Group R-2 occupancies.
+Portable fire extinguishers shall be provided in occupancies and locations as required by the International Fire Code.